10 Best Beaches in Corfu, Greece

 La Grotta in Paleokastritsa

-La Grotta may be one of the more touristy beaches, but it is a must-visit.
+La Grotta may be one of the more touristy spots, but it is a must-visit for me.
 Despite not having an actual “beach,” I still consider it one of the best beaches in Corfu.
-We spent hours here hanging out, taking photos, getting drinks from the bar (!!), and jumping off the diving board.
+We spent hours hanging out, taking photos, getting drinks from the bar (!!), and jumping off the diving board on our first visit.

 Yup!
 A diving board into the sea!
 The diving board is installed on a rock and launches you right into a nice deep spot in the sea.
 The diving board alone makes La Grotta one of my favorite places to visit in Corfu.

-There’s a bar at the top with tables and chairs to sit at while you sip your drink and admire the view and bonus: nice bathrooms!
-There is not a beach here, but plenty of rocks to sit on with a beach towel, and of course chairs all around near the top of the bar/restaurant.
+There’s a bar at the top with tables and chairs to sit at while you sip your drink and admire the view, and bonus: nice bathrooms!
+There is no beach here, but plenty of rocks to sit on with a beach towel, and of course, chairs all around near the top of the bar/restaurant.

-We got here around 11am and had the best time.
+We got here around 11 a.m. on the first trip and had the best time.
 Although it is a more touristy area, it’s one of those places that is popular for a reason and worth visiting.
-You could easily spend a full day here swimming in the sea and having lunch at the restaurant.
+You could easily spend a full day here just swimming in the sea and enjoying lunch at the restaurant.

 Recommendation: Bring your wallet if you want to get drinks here!
 And of course, lots of sunscreen (my favorite face + body sunscreen) if you plan on staying for hours like we did.
 There isn’t shade around the rocks, but there is some up at the bar.